yourselfhosted/slash/docs/install-browser-extension.md

 ### Prerequisites

-- You need to have a Slash instance running.
+- You need to have a Monotreme instance running.
-- Sign in with your account on the Slash instance.
+- Sign in with your account on the Monotreme instance.

 ### Configure the extension

-The extension needs to know the instance url of your Slash.
+The extension needs to know the instance url of your Monotreme.
 You can configure it by following the steps below:

 1. Click on the extension icon and click on the "Settings" button.

    ![](./assets/extension-usage/extension-setting-button.png)

-2. Enter the instance url of your Slash and then "Save".
+2. Enter the instance url of your Monotreme and then "Save".

    ![](./assets/extension-usage/extension-setting-page.png)